Services During Coronavirus

 These service points will be monitored by professional Research Librarians and Technology Assistants this spring from 8am-11 pm Monday – Wednesday, 8am-8pm on Thursdays, 8am-4pm on Fridays, and 9am – 5pm Saturdays, and 7pm-11pm Sundays (holidays excluded).

 Are you a faculty member looking for information literacy services for your class?

-Research Assistance and library instruction will take place virtually this fall, and the team of professional librarians will work with you to make the experience as engaging and successful as possible.
+Research Assistance and library instruction will take place virtually this spring, and the team of professional librarians will work with you to make the experience as engaging and successful as possible.
 If you are a faculty member who wants to enhance your online teaching with library instruction or research consultations, you can contact us using the “Chat with Us” or “Text Us” feature on our homepage.
 We are able to provide library instruction using Zoom, and a library presence can easily be embedded in your Blackboard course to meet student needs.

 What other assistance is available online from the library?